eartho-group/one-client-flutter/README.md

 <h3 align="center">Only 3 simple steps and you done</h3>
 <p align="center">

+  Develop fast<br />
+  Get users from all sources into your app fast!<br />
   One line of code to authenticate users via any social network.
 Eartho also supports web3 login via Metamask etc.<br />
   You dont need to read the docs of all companies and you dont need to open accounts there. <br />